Dynamic Programming

 • Goal: find a max-weight subset of mutually compatible jobs.

-To efficiently computer p(j)p(j)p(j)we can sort jobs in ascending order of finish time.
+To efficiently computer p(j)p(j)we can sort jobs in ascending order of finish time.

 • Constraints on the interval time (subproblem)